My body feels tight, and my muscles are sore from sitting hunched over my computer as I write.

 Activation Meditations(TM) incorporate the latest in neuroscience research, NeuroLinguistic Programming (NLP), Ericksonian hypnotherapy, energy medicine, creative visualization, and meditation techniques to help people activate their own power within to create deep and lasting change.

-(In my case, sitting for hours at my computer without taking breaks or moving my body more was not working.)
+In my case, sitting for hours at my computer without taking breaks or moving my body more was not working.
+When you’re going to start setting intentions, there needs to be something that you’re aiming to change.
+This comes from what isn’t working for you in your life right now.

-Is your new intention what you really want?
-How do you know?
+Is your new intention what you really want, and how do you know?
 How does this new intention make you feel?

 It’s important to listen to our intuition since our intentions are so personal.